IsaacHair/map25.2/midsqr_fractal_0/readme.txt

 equal, it is automatically killed off).
 Actually, the parenthesized section directly before this sentence is false; it is checked in a slightly different way (see program; it is self-evident).
+The flag array is set by the real AND imaginary, and it is tested by the real AND imaginary.

+Version 0_03:
+Same as 0_01, but tests only the real values.
+Also only sets the real values.